syafiqidros1/Pose-Estimation-Aruco-ROS2/README.md

 # Pose-Estimation-Aruco-ROS2

 ## Overview
 This repository is a collection of packages needed to work and detect arucos in the ROS2 Foxy distribution.
 It covers both the simulation in Gazebo and in real life.
+For the camera it is mounted on a turtlebot3 waffle robot.

 ### Installing
 The following have been tested on Ubuntu 20.04 with ROS Foxy.